 - Stir in milk.

-- Cook over medium heat, constantly stirring until thick.
+- Cook over low to medium heat, constantly stirring until thick.
 It takes about 10 minutes to thicken.
+Make sure to stir and watch, so the filling doesn't stick to the bottom of the pan and burn.
 The mixture will be somewhat thick and gooey.

-- Take off the stovetop and fold sour cream into the lemon mixture until well blended and smooth.
+- Take off the stovetop and whisk thoroughly to eliminate any lumps that have formed.
+Next, fold sour cream into the lemon mixture until well blended and smooth.

 - Spoon into a pre-made pie shell.